Skip to main content

 Notes for Multiple Transports

-This transport can include a variety of other transport types (e.g., HttpTransport, KafkaTransport, etc.), allowing flexibility in event distribution.
+The composite transport can be used with any OpenLineage transport (e.g. HttpTransport, KafkaTransport, etc).
 Ideal for scenarios where OpenLineage events need to reach multiple destinations for redundancy or different types of processing.

 The transports configuration can be provided in two formats: